onap/doc/docs/release/repolist.rst

    dmaap/datarouter <../submodules/dmaap/datarouter.git/docs/index>
    dmaap/dbcapi <../submodules/dmaap/dbcapi.git/docs/index>
    music/distributed-kv-store <../submodules/music/distributed-kv-store.git/docs/index>
+   osa <../submodules/osa.git/docs/index>

 ..
 The following submodules have been added but no content or in some cases deprecated content appears.
 To eliminate toctree warnings until content is updated or the submodule is removed  we leave the references

 .. toctree::
    :maxdepth: 1